syncfusion/blazor-docs/src/gantt/gantt-chart/columns.md

 ![Alt text](images/columnResize.gif)

-> You can disable resizing for a particular column by setting the `Columns.AllowResizing` to `false`.
+> You can disable resizing for a particular column by setting the `GanttColumn.AllowResizing` to `false`.

 ### Defining Minimum and Maximum Column Width

-The column resizing can be restricted between minimum and maximum widths by defining the `Columns.MinWidth` and `Columns.MaxWidth` properties.
+The column resizing can be restricted between minimum and maximum widths by defining the `GanttColumn.MinWidth` and `GanttColumn.MaxWidth` properties.

 In the following example, the minimum and maximum widths are defined for the `Duration`, and `Task Name` columns.